mpv-player/mpv/DOCS/man/options.rst

 The following video options are currently all specific to ``--vo=opengl`` and ``-vo=opengl-cb`` only, which are the only VOs that implement them.

-``--opengl-dumb-mode=<yes|no>``
-    This mode is extremely restricted, and will disable most extended OpenGL features.
-This includes high quality scalers and custom shaders!

-    It is intended for hardware that does not support FBOs (including GLES, which supports it insufficiently), or to get some more performance out of bad or old hardware.

-    This mode is forced automatically if needed, and this option is mostly useful for debugging.
-It's also enabled automatically if nothing uses features which require FBOs.

-    This option might be silently removed in the future.

 ``--scale=<filter>``

     ``bilinear``